JadenBalogh/home-together-b/Documentation/Requirements/Tech Stack.md

 ### React.js front-end
 [React.js Website](https://reactjs.org/) <br />
 React is a library that is mainly used for creating user interfaces.
+Would be the better choice in determining how the user will see the site.
+Smaller size, so loads faster.
+Fully backwards compatible, making it easier to pick up in the future.
+Highly popular with developers, so more likely to find someone to pick the project up in the future.

 ### Angular.js front-end
 [Angular.js Website](https://angularjs.org/) <br />
 Angluar is a library for developing and testing single page applications.
+Simpler to work with due to both one and two-way data binding.
+Each update to Angular requires updates between versions, so less backwards compatible.

 ### Vue.js front-end
 [Vue.js Website](https://vuejs.org/) <br />
 Vue is a library for building user interfaces and single page applications, made to be a lightweight version of Angular.js.
+Better for rapid prototyping and simple applications.

 ### Express.js back-end
 [Express.js Website](https://expressjs.com/) <br />